massibrevo/UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini.github.io/README.md

 # UB_Capstoneproject_ObjectDetection_YOLOv5-MassimilianoBrevini
 In this notebook I assamble a dataset and train a custom YOLOv5 model to recognise Voi e-scooters parked in the streets of Milan.

-I’ve labelled 760 pictures from original artifact with Milan parking photos (BAD/GOOD_PARKING, BAD_PHOTO)
+I’ve labelled 760 pictures from original artifact with Milan users end ride parking photos.

 ->> I’ve annotate them with 4 adifferent labels: rack_bicycle